 Sexual harassment can happen to anyone.
 However, the overwhelming amount of victims tend to be female.
 In the George Washington University study, most of the harassment was inflicted on female health care workers by male patients.
 The patients tended to be those with mental impairments.
 But another noticeable factor was an experience.
 The majority of victims had less than five years of experience dealing directly with patients.

-Sexual harassment at the workplace is never acceptable.
-Whether it was committed by a supervisor, boss, coworker or even a customer or patient, all employee have basic rights to leave in a safe working environment.
+Sexual harassment in the workplace is never acceptable.
+Whether it was committed by a supervisor, boss, coworker or even a customer or patient, all employees have basic rights to leave in a safe working environment.
 Over the years, the Los Angeles employment attorneys at JML Law have utilized an aggressive and comprehensive approach to protect the rights of each client and to always look out for their best interests.
-It is part of their commitment of placing each client in the best position to succeed.
-If your or someone you know has been the victim of unwanted sexual harassment in the workplace, contact the legal team at JML Law and schedule a free initial consultation to discuss your case.
+It is part of their commitment to placing each client in the best position to succeed.
+If you or someone you know has been the victim of unwanted sexual harassment in the workplace, contact the legal team at JML Law and schedule a free initial consultation to discuss your case.